Low stages of the Taylor tower for r-immersions: Spaces of embeddings, immersions, and -immersions

 Putting this together means precisely that the inclusion $\rImm(M,N) \to (r+1)\!\Imm(M,N)$ is $((r-1)n-rm-1)$-connected. \end{proof}

 \begin{cor} With the assumptions as in \refT{rImm->(r+1)ImmConnectivity}, the inclusion

 is $((r-1)n-rm-1)$-connected. \end{cor}

 \begin{proof} The proof of \refT{rImm->(r+1)ImmConnectivity} goes through the same way with $(r+1)\!\Imm(M,N)$ replaced by $\Imm(M,N)$.
-Alternatively, the connectivity number from \refT{rImm->(r+1)ImmConnectivity}, $((r-1)n-rm-1)$, does not decrease as $r$ goes to infinity since $m\leq n$ (a standing assumption since otherwise there are no immersions of embeddings of $M$ in $N$).
-Since $\Imm(M,N)$ is the limit of the inclusions $\rImm(M,N) \to (r+1)\!\Imm(M,N)$ and since the least connectivity of those inclusions is hence $((r-1)n-rm-1)$, it follows by \refP{r+1R^n->rR^n} that $\rImm(M,N) \to\Imm(M,N)$ has the same connectivity. \end{proof}
+Alternatively, the connectivity number from \refT{rImm->(r+1)ImmConnectivity}, $((r-1)n-rm-1)$, does not decrease as $r$ goes to infinity since $m\leq n$ (a standing assumption since otherwise there are no immersions or embeddings of $M$ in $N$).
+Since $\Imm(M,N)$ is the limit of the inclusions $\rImm(M,N) \to (r+1)\!\Imm(M,N)$ and since the least connectivity of those inclusions is hence $((r-1)n-rm-1)$, it follows by \refP{CompositionConnectivity} that $\rImm(M,N) \to\Imm(M,N)$ has the same connectivity. \end{proof}

 What follows immediately from \refC{rImm->ImmConnectivity} is that, as long as $(r-1)n-rm-1\geq 0$, the inclusion $\rImm(M,N) \to \Imm(M,N)$ is surjective on $\pi_0$.
 In other words, we recover the following familiar result. \begin{cor} For $n>\frac{r}{r-1}m$, any immersion of $M$ in $N$ is regular homotopic (homotopic through immersions) to an immersion that has no $r$-fold self-intersections. \end{cor}